baconator/autopledge-paper/Notation_Suppose_the_analysis_is__.md

 ##Notation

-Suppose the analysis is deciding where pledge calls can be safely inserted into function _f_
+Suppose the analysis is deciding where pledge calls can be inserted into function _f_ which calls function _g_ at some point in its execution.